Alvin0305/Notes/Notes/Sem 5/Computer Networks/Data link Layer/Error Control.md

 1. Single bit error
 2. Bursty error => multiple bits (consecutive or not) caused by unreliable links

+>[!tip]
-For guided media, we use error detection only, error correction is not necessary as error occurs rarely.
+>- For guided media, we use error detection only, error correction is not necessary as error occurs rarely.
 If an error occurs, it acknowledge the sender to re-transmit.
-For unguided media, we use error correction.
+>- For unguided media, we use error correction.
 Because, error occurs more frequently than guided media.
 Cost of re-transmission should be taken into account.
 ### Error Correction Methods
 #### CRC (Cyclic Redundancy Code)
----
 - CRC is a error-detecting code based on polynomial division
 - sender and receiver agrees on a generator polynomial G(x)
 - Receiver performs some calculation: if the remainder is 0 => no error, else => error detected